Did You Know?

 Flu is a contagious respiratory illness caused by influenza viruses (influenza A or B virus) that infect the nose, throat, and the lungs.
 It can cause mild to severe illness, and at times can lead to complications or death.
 The best way to prevent flu is by getting a flu vaccine each year.

-*The only people that should not get the vaccine are if you had a severe allergic reaction (anaphylaxis) to a flu vaccine in the past.
+- The only people that should not get the vaccine are anyone who had a severe allergic reaction (anaphylaxis) to a flu vaccine (or to another product with a similar component) in the past.

 - fever or feeling feverish/chills

 - general fatigue (tiredness)

 - some people may have nausea, vomiting, diarrhea, and abdominal pain, though this is more common in children than adults.